occivink/mpv-scripts/README.md

 # drag-to-pan.lua

-Pans the current video or image along with cursor movement as long as a button is pressed.
+Pan the current video or image with the cursor.

 The script is intended to be used with a mouse binding, such as `MOUSE_BTN0` but you can use whatever.
 Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.